-Jean looked at him for a minute and then sighed.
+Jean looked at him in confusion for a minute and then sighed.
 “Actually, it was Andy’s idea.
-He told me I looked really boring with my natural colour, so I should dye it.”
+He told me it looked really boring in its natural colour, so I should dye it.”

 “What an asshole,” said Tony.
 “Why did you do as he said?”

-“Well,” said Jean.
-“I asked him what colour I should dye it, and he told me he’d like any colour except black.”
+“Well,” she replied.
+“I didn’t.
+I asked him what colour I should dye it, and he told me I could pick any colour except black.”

 At four o’clock, they were out on the driveway, underneath the hanging tree.

 “So,” said Tony, “This was the final resting place of Henry Lansfield, who gave me this”— he rolled up his sleeve— “earlier today.
-Now, if we’re lucky, we might be able to, um.... shit.
+Now, if we’re lucky, we might be able to, um....”
+His words trailed into silence.
+“Shit.
 I’m out of words.
 Will somebody help me out?”

-“Yeah, what are we going to do here?” asked Gerry behind the camera.
+“Yeah, what are we doing here?”
+Asked Gerry behind the camera.